Unlearning Backdoor Attacks for LLMs with Weak-to-Strong Knowledge Distillation: Experiments

 \subsection{Experimental details}

 {\bf Dataset }To validate the efficacy of W2SDefense, we select three text classification datasets: SST-2~\cite{socher2013recursive}, CR~\cite{hu2004mining}, and AG’s News~\cite{zhang2015character}.
 IMDB~\cite{maas2011learning} serves as the proxy dataset for SST-2, and MR~\cite{pang2005seeing} serves as the proxy dataset for CR to simulate backdoor attacks by poisoning the model weights.
-Due to the large size of the AG’s News dataset, we choose 8,000 samples each for the proxy dataset and the training dataset.
+For generation and reasoning datasets, please refer to Appendix \ref{appendixB1}.